 12. Trading suspensions

-Before you begin to trade, you should obtain details of all commissions and other charges for which you will be liable, as indicated in the Rates Schedule available on the website of Admiral Markets.
-Clients should make themselves aware of potential costs or liabilities that could ensue from that position including but not exclusively: Swaps, Corporate Actions such as Rights Issues, Dividends, Stock Splits etc.
+Before you begin to trade, you should obtain details of all commissions and other charges for which you will be liable, as indicated in the Rates Schedule available on the website of Admiral Markets Cyprus Ltd. Clients should make themselves aware of potential costs or liabilities that could ensue from that position including but not exclusively: Swaps, Corporate Actions such as Rights Issues, Dividends, Stock Splits etc.

-Admiral Markets UK Ltd accepts no responsibility for any losses that arise as a result of delayed or unreceived communication sent to a client from us by any form.
-The client further accepts that any losses arising as a result of unauthorised access of a third party to the clients trading platform is not the responsible if Admiral Markets UK Ltd except in the case of gross negligence on behalf of the company or its staff.
-The client is responsible for keeping all login details safe and Admiral Markets strongly recommends that user details are not written down or saved.
+Admiral Markets Cyprus Ltd accepts no responsibility for any losses that may arise as a result of delayed review or unreceived communications sent by Admiral Markets Cyprus Ltd to its clients.
+The client further accepts that any losses arising as a result of unauthorized access of a third party to the clients trading platform is not the responsibility of Admiral Markets Cyprus Ltd except in the case of gross negligence on behalf of Cyprus Ltd or its staff.
+The client is responsible for keeping all login details safe and Admiral Markets Cyprus Ltd strongly recommends that user details are not written down or saved.

-Admiral Markets UK Ltd does not provide investment advice and is an execution only venue.
-Whilst we may under our authorisations make general assessments of the markets, such assessments are not individual investment advice and do not take into consideration your individual circumstances.
+Admiral Markets Cyprus Ltd does not provide investment advice and is an execution only trading venue.
+Whilst we may under our authorizations make general assessments of the markets, such assessments are not individual investment advice and do not take into consideration your individual circumstances.
 Any decision to trade is made by the Client alone.

-Under MiFID we are required to assess the appropriateness of this type of product for a generic person who provides similar information as you.
-This does not mean by allowing you to open an account we are providing individual investment advice that this product is in fact suitable for you in your individual circumstances - rather we are indicating that it may be suitable for someone who falls into the same general category of wealth and experience.
-To do this we will ask you information regarding: your trading experience and your financial assets and earnings.
-We do not monitor on your behalf that the information you provided on application remains true or that your financial situation remains the same, Clients take sole responsibility to ensure we are updated with any relevant information that may affect the appropriateness of the product.
+Under the Law, we are required to assess the appropriateness of this type of product for a generic person who provides similar information as you.
+This does not mean that by allowing you to open an account we are providing individual investment advice that this product is in fact suitable for you in your individual circumstances - rather we are indicating that it may be suitable for someone who falls into the same general category of knowledge and experience.
+With the assessment of whether the service is appropriate to you, we also gather information regarding your previous trading experience, information on financial assets, level of education and other information deemed necessary and proportionate.
+We do not monitor that your financial situation remains the same.
+Clients take sole responsibility to ensure we are updated with any relevant information that may affect the appropriateness of the offered services.

 17. Corporate Actions: Share CFDs